 Quinine is bitter.
 It gives tonic water a distinctive flavor.
-Not that long ago you could buy quinine pills over the counter in most pharmacies under brand names like Legatrin, Quinamm and Q-vel.
+People who love gin and tonic savor the unique tang of this drink, especially if you throw in a lime or lemon wedge.
+Just a few decades ago, ago you could buy quinine pills over the counter in most pharmacies under brand names like Legatrin, Quinamm and Q-vel.
 But the Food and Drug Administration banned the use of OTC quinine to treat leg cramps in 1994.
 Although this drug has been available for centuries, the FDA has determined that it is far too dangerous to use for anything but malaria.
 See this link for more information on the ban.

 The trouble is that some people are extremely sensitive to quinine’s toxic effects.
 This drug can cause headache, rash, ringing in the ears, nausea, dizziness and blurred vision.

-The FDA ordered drug companies to stop selling quinine for anything but malaria in 2007.
+With that context, it’s easier to understand why the FDA ordered drug companies to stop selling quinine for anything but malaria in 2007.
 Only one product was allowed.
-Qualaquin can be prescribed by physicians but the cost is high.
-One pill of Qualaquin could cost over $6.
+Qualaquin can be prescribed by physicians, but the cost is high.
+One pill of Qualaquin could cost over $7.
 That could make sense for a drug to treat malaria, which is rare in the US.
 Muscle cramps are anything but rare.

 “The U.S. Food and Drug Administration today warned that the unapproved use of the malaria drug Qualaquin (quinine sulfate) to treat night time leg cramps has resulted in serious side effects and prompted the manufacturer to develop a risk management plan aimed at educating health care professionals and patients about the potential risks.